 The degree of their involvement in searches ranges from letting the operating company run the search process, while retaining final approval or veto power, to actually managing the search themselves.
 Sometimes they insist upon a “been there, done that” candidate but private equity has also led the way in importing talent from outside the restaurant industry.
 They are especially drawn to consumer packaged goods (CPG) companies who are known for their training and for building consumer and strategic acumen, financial rigor and general management capabilities in their rising leadership.
 PepsiCo is arguably the gold standard of “academy” consumer companies and select specialty retailers and particularly in recent years, hotel companies, are also viewed as talent sources.
 Paul Brown, a Hilton alum who has successfully transformed/turned around Arby’s, has raised the stock of all hotel industry candidates.

-At the same time, private equity investors “know that they don’t know” and one thing they don’t know are operations.
+At the same time, private equity investors “know what they don’t know” and one thing they don’t know are operations.
 While they do look for candlepower and well developed analytical muscles, they by no means discount operational know-how and in our President and CEO searches will shy away from candidates who come straight from a narrow functional role without demonstrated operational groundings and ideally, a successful record of store leadership.
 This becomes a particularly important developmental check-off for the marketing or finance executive who aspires to broader executive leadership.

 Private equity firms buy companies based on an investment thesis.
 Sometimes they are hiring leadership to formulate the strategy, other times there is a strategy in place that must be refined.
 In every situation, the “air support” that the investors and board provides, ensures that there is strong management team alignment and requires every key executive to operate with a sense of urgency towards accelerating needed change.
 Demonstrating high energy and urgency, along with intellectual flexibility, within the interview process, is a requirement in a private equity search.